wavefrontHQ/docs/pages/doc/logging_faq.md

         }
     ]'
     ```
-    {% include tip.html content="For information on the attributes that you can send for logs, see [What’s a Tanzu Observability Log?](logging_overview.html#whats-a-tanzu-observability-log)" %}
+    {% include tip.html content="For information on the log format, see [What’s a Tanzu Observability Log?](logging_overview.html#whats-a-tanzu-observability-log)" %}

     For example, use the following command if you are running the proxy locally and using port 2878: